PiranitaGomez/HRStreamer/README.md

 # Description
 This project facilitates the data flow from Wear OS to Android and ultimately to Unity.
 Data communication from Wear OS to Android is achieved via the DataLayer API using BLE, while data transmission from Android to Unity is handled through the Lab Stream Layer (LSL) framework.
 The user interfaces on both the Wear OS and Android platforms are built using Jetpack Compose.

+# How to use?

+## Measure heart rate using Google Pixel Watch

 Wear/Android side
 ------------